facebook/zstd/doc/zstd_compression_format.md

 `Total_Streams_Size = Compressed_Size - Huffman_Tree_Description_Size`.

 For `Treeless_Literals_Block`,
-the Huffman table comes from previously compressed literals block.
+the Huffman table comes from previously compressed literals block, or from a dictionary.

 Huffman compressed data consists of either 1 or 4 Huffman-coded streams.